"Agent for Texas"

 Martin Parmer in Fiction

-Martin Parmer has appears a couple of times Texas historical fiction.
+Martin Parmer has appeared several times in Texas historical fiction.
 The first

 The Texan Scouts and The Texan Triumph which were originally published in 1912 and